Laurin Heinrich: Porsche competition

 Heinrich began his Porsche Junior campaign with a drive in the Dubai 24 Hour, taking part in the 992 Am class with Huber Racing.
 2022 saw Heinrich return to both the Porsche Supercup and Carrera Cup Germany, once again driving for Huber Racing.
 His Supercup campaign featured once race victory, at Silverstone, and four total podium finishes, taking a career-best third in the championship.
 The Carrera Cup Germany, however, saw Heinrich feature early and often at the front of the field.
 Over 16 races, Heinrich claimed six race victories, including a weekend sweep at Spa and the Sachsenring.
 After his double victory at the Sachsenring round, Heinrich secured the series championship with two races to spare.
 At the end of the 2022 season, Heinrich joined 311RS Motorsport to compete in the final round of the 2022 Porsche Carrera Cup North America, deputizing for Leh Keen.
 After crashing out of the first race of the weekend with brake problems, Heinrich won the second race.

 Ahead of the 2023 season, Heinrich was promoted to contracted Porsche Driver status.
 Heinrich was also selected for financial support from the ADAC and DMSB as part of their Motorsport Team Germany program.
 With that backing, he took on a drive in the Deutsche Tourenwagen Masters for the first time in his career, piloting a Porsche 911 GT3 R for KÜS Team Bernhard.
+During his maiden season, Heinrich claimed two podium finishes, finishing second at both the Nürburgring and Red Bull Ring, adding his first pole position in the series in Austria as well.
 He supplemented his DTM program with a drive in the GT World Challenge Europe Endurance Cup with Rutronik Racing, joining Dennis Olsen and Thomas Preining in a Pro class entry.
+The trio claimed a single podium in the final round at Barcelona, finishing the season 7th in the overall points classification.
+Heinrich also added a one-off appearance in the Sprint Cup alongside Ayhancan Güven at Zandvoort.

+Heinrich was named Dailysportscar's 2024 GT Driver of the Year, and was also ranked in Autosport's Top 50 drivers of 2024.